 Under the National Vocational and Training Regulator (Data Provision Requirements) Instrument 2020, ASOC is required to collect personal information about you and to disclose that personal information to the National Centre for Vocational Education Research Ltd (NCVER).
 Your personal information (including the personal information contained on the letter of offer, your training activity data) may be used or disclosed by ASOC for statistical, regulatory and research purposes.
 ASOC may disclose your personal information for these purposes to third parties, including:

-- Employer if you are enrolled in training for industry placement Commonwealth and State or Territory government departments and authorised agencies. - NCVER. - Organisations conducting student surveys; and - Researchers.
+• Employer - if you are enrolled in training for industry placement Commonwealth and State or Territory government departments and authorised agencies.